-PREJUDICE VS. REASON

-Another aspect of this dustion is the opposite.
-By that I mean how to judge hu and in their environmental surpundings.
-Each type who comes to the revolutionary derivan organization must be studied according to his background and used accordingly.
-In different parts of the country you recruit individuals, the if transplanted in other parts of the country would be detringental rather than a help, until they, thenselves overcome their socional shortconings.
+PREJUDICE VS. REASON Another aspect of this question is the opposite.
+By that I mean how to judge hu and in their engiornmental surgundings.
+Each type who comes to the revolutionary Marxian organization must be studied according to his background and used accordingly.
+In different parts of the country you recruit individuals, who if transplanted in other parts of the country would be detrimental rather than a help, until they, themselves overcome their sectional shortcomings.
 A leadership must take this into account.
-Not so with Cannon, on page 93cf his book he speaks of a low York caunded with Cannon, on page 93cf his book he speaks of a first account.
-Not so with Cannon, on page 93cf his book he speaks of a low York caunded with Cardury parts, a nustache and long hair-and first Greenich Village.
-He conderns this cource forthright and says, he know that he was no good.
-This courade later joined Ochler and therefore that proves the Group of dasky, Starm and Ochler was no good.
+Not so with Cannon, On page 92of his book he speaks of a New York conrade with Corduroy pants, a mustache and long hair-and frm Greenich Village.
+He conderns this courade for thright and says, he know that he was no good.
+This courade later foined Ochlor and therefore that proves the Group of Basky, Starn and Ochler was no good.
 This is confused reasoning.
 Every faction in New York and in New England has such types.
 There are the types of that area.
-Often these courades know nore about revolutionary larxism than their consins in other parts of the country.
+Often these corraces know more about revolutionary Marxism than their cousins in other parts of the country.
 New York especially has as many European "personalities" as it has American.
 Don't let these details confuse you.
 Cannon is correct, in one secondary aspect.
-That these courades are not the best to ge West and South and take over trade union work, etc. But every corrects has his place and every caunde may are an be adjusted to his environment, ment, my be the best theoretical courades regardless of their individual peculiarities.
+That these comrades are not the best to go West and South and take over trade union work, et a.
+But every corrade has his place and every courade may or can be adjusted to" his enviormental secondary a spects, In any faction, types who are in their local enviorment, may be the best theoretical comrades regardless of their individual peculiarities.

 Everydeveloping youth passes through that stage of peculiar habits and dress.
-On the basis of what Cannon says at one time or the other every college bay or girl should be conderned for their freakish dress.
-The joke is on Cannon, every faction had these types most of them have grown conservative in taste after a few years.
-Cannon's argument, that because this fellow with corduroy mants joined Ochler, therefore, the Ochler group is no good, is one kind of silly argument and type of predjudice presented in his "Mistory" of Trotskyism.
-We shall give more of Cannon's arguments against us that are as bad, if not worst than this " one.
+On the basis of what Cannon says at one time or the other every college boy or girl should be conderned for their freakish dress.
+The joke is on Cannon, every faction had these types; nost of them have grown conservative in taste after a few years.
+Cannon's argument, that because this fellow with corduroy pants joined Ochler, therefore, the Ochler group is no good, is one'kind of silly argument and type of predjudice presented in his "Mistory" of Trotskyism.
+We shall give more of Gannon's arguments against us that are as bad, if, not worst than this one.

-PAC TOWARD MASS WORK
+TOWARD MASS WORK

-"On January 29,1933 there was held it Gillespie, Illinois a conference of the Progressive Miners Union and other independent labor organizations to; consider, the question of h new federation."
+"On January 29,1933 there was held it Gillespie, Illinois a conference of the Progressive Miners Union and other independent labor organizations to consider the question of a new federation."
 I attended the conference by invitation from a group of Progressive miners, and spoke there.
-This was the first time in hearly five years that I had been able to get out of New York.
-It was also the first time that any representative of the American Meft Opposition had a chance to speak to workers as such outside one small circle of intellectual radicals. (p.105)
+This was the first time in nearly five years that I had been able to get out of New York.
+It was also the first time that any representative of the American Left Opposition had a chance to speak to workers as such outside one small circle of intellectual radicals.(p.105)

-Ithink this is as good a point as any to speak of the excellent work carried on by our Left Opposition comrades in the coal fields and nearby industrial cities of this area.
-It seems like Cannon can only remember what he personlly participates in or is there a reason behind this failure to present the work toward the masses in this area for a period of years ?
+"Ithink this is as good a point as any to speak of the excellent work carried on by our Left Opposition comrades in the coal fields and nearby industrial cities of this area.
+It seems like Gannon can only remember what he personlly participates in or is there a reason behind this failure to present the work toward the masses in this area for a period of years?